zhaoshenzhai/obsidian-mathlinks/README.md

 This adds a dropdown list containing the titles of all templates added, and two buttons:
 * **Edit**: Opens the same modal as before with all the saved options.
 * **Delete**: Opens a modal to confirm deletion.

+### Add an excluded file
+MathLinks will ignore those files.
+If `path` is entered, all files under `path` will be ignored.

+### Remove from excluded file
+Remove a file/path from the list of excluded files.

 ## :grey_question: How it works